finbourne/lusid-sdk-java/sdk/docs/InstrumentsApi.md

 # **listInstruments**
 > ResourceListOfInstrument listInstruments(asAt, effectiveAt, page, sortBy, start, limit, filter, instrumentPropertyKeys)

-Get all of the currently mastered instruments in LUSID
+[EARLY ACCESS] Get all of the currently mastered instruments in LUSID

 Lists all instruments that have been mastered within LUSID.